 Arrive in Oxford.
 Home to one of the world’s most celebrated universities, it is called the “city of dreaming spires”.
 Golden limestone buildings with sculptures and stonework that almost feel lacy, frame verdant quadrants or lawns.
 Students hurry past or lazily wander the narrow shop lined streets, books and laptops in hand.
 In Oxford, the Thames is referred to as Isis, from the ancient name Thamesis.
 It is beautiful here, intimate and winding and lined by an amazing collection of historic boathouses amidst tall weeping willows, the branches grazing the water.
 Give yourself time to wander the streets and tow paths, soaking up the atmosphere and history.
 Welcome dinner and trip briefing.
 We will also try our hand at punting, another famous Oxford water sport.

 Our first day of Thames rowing has us leaving Oxford in the morning and heading downstream.
 In fact, we will begin a little bit upstream, allowing us the opportunity to row past the famous boathouses and through the heart of the city.
 Our destination is Abingdon, 13 km from Oxford.
 Initially we will still be in “rowing waters”, with the last of the famous college boathouses being Radley College.
 We will pass through several locks, some dating from as early as 1632.
 Abingdon is beautiful with its lovely stone bridge and churches and waterside parks.
 We shuttle to Oxford for a second night of good restaurants, pubs and atmosphere – dinner on your own tonight.

 From Abingdon we head to Wallingford.
 We will stop for lunch at a pub where “Three Men in a Boat” was penned, and maybe stroll through the charming village of Clifton Hampden to admire the thatched roof cottages.
 As the river turns and begins to flow eastward, chalk hills, known as downs, will be visible.
 Beautiful bridges at Schillingford and Wallingford signal the end of the day’s row of 20 km.
-We head to Henley-on-Thames for our first of three nights in this quintessential rowing town.
+Tomorrow, we head to Henley-on-Thames for our first of two nights in this quintessential rowing town.